rafaelbenetti/javascript/README.md

 person['name'];
 ```

-- In JavaScript objects are a reference type.
+- In Javascript objects are a reference type.
 Two distinct objects are never equal, even if they have the same properties.
 Only comparing the same object reference with itself yields true.

 ```js
 // Two variables, two distinct objects with the same properties